-Candidate experience is the perception that a job applicant gets of an employer, based on how they encounter them throughout the entire recruitment process.
+Candidate experience is important.
+The perception a prospective employee can change throughout the recruitment process.
 This includes the search and application process, the interview procedure, and the onboarding programme.
 The candidate experience that you provide is integral to your company’s hiring efforts.
 The way you conduct yourself to external professionals within your industry will be taken as a strong indication of what it’s like to work for your organisation and will determine whether the best candidates accept your job offer.
 Building a superior employer brand will assist in securing the best talent and receiving high-quality applications.
 It’s important to get this right.

 Whilst organisations work hard to support their employees as they work remotely, hiring and onboarding is also still taking place.
 If your company and colleagues are not already well versed in hosting virtual interviews, follow these guidelines to ensure that the interview process you provide is still well organised and effective.

 When working with a recruitment company many of the below tasks will be completed for you, saving valuable time.
 Read more about how recruiters can assist throughout the interview process here.

 With a structure in place, you can then send the candidate a clearly outlined structure for the call.
 Let them know what to expect, roughly how long it will take and who they will be speaking with.
 Also, attach the profiles of the interviewer/s and all of their contact details, so that the applicant can contact them easily if they have any technical issues.
 Your recruiter will be in touch with the candidate in preparation for the interview, so ensure that they have wished the candidate luck and communicated that your team is enthusiastic about speaking with them.